vojtakala-it/results-summary-component/README.md

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

 **Note: Delete this note and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**

-### How to proceed (DELETE this when done)

-1. Look through the designs to start planning out how you'll tackle the project.
-This step is crucial to help you think ahead for CSS classes to create reusable styles.
-2. Before adding any styles, structure your content with HTML.
-Writing your HTML first can help focus your attention on creating well-structured content.
-3. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
-4. Start adding styles to the top of the page and work down.
-Only move on to the next section once you're happy you've completed the area you're working on.

 ## Submitting your solution